act-auth/act-auth/README.md

 Strawman:

-Anyone at this stage can submit a draft proposal (different from "draft ").
+Anyone at this stage can submit a draft proposal (different from "draft").

 - The current submission channel is Github Issue, which will be migrated one after another after the official website goes online.
 - The official website provides a reporting mechanism, and the reported users will be restricted when submitting draft proposals.